coleifer/peewee/docs/peewee/sqlite_ext.rst

         >>> KV.get(KV.key == 'a').value
         {'k1': 'v1-x', 'k2': 'v2'}

-    We can also set individual parts of the JSON data using the :py:meth:`~JSONField.set` method:
+    We can also set individual parts of the JSON data using the :meth:`~JSONField.set` method:

     .. code-block:: pycon